Even with the best crystal ball on the market, no one could have predicted a pandemic would completely upend the way of life for people everywhere.

 3. Look at Organic Unbiased Conversations

 Conversely, it could also reveal pivotal data points by removing content like retweets from your research.
 Why?
-Because this will help you focus on the organic conversation from consumers happening without influence or bias.
+It helps you focus on the organic conversation from consumers happening without influence or bias.

 Take a look at the conversations mentioning “social distancing”.
 Notice the conversation topics change dramatically when comparing data of retweets versus organic conversation.
 Retweets contain topics that have been influenced by popular posts.
 Organic posts occur naturally from consumers without the influence of another post or share.